Barea Soranus: Life and career

 Soranus was a member of the gens Marcia; his father, Quintus Marcius Barea Soranus, had been a suffect consul as well as governor of Africa.
 His brother was Quintus Marcius Barea Sura, friend of the future emperor Vespasian and maternal grandfather of Trajan.

 His career prior to becoming consul is not well known.
 Subsequent to holding the fasces, Soranus was governor of Asia around 61/62.
 During this tenure, the Emperor Nero had ordered his freedman Acrato to take away the works of art of the city of Pergamon, but the people revolted; Soranus refused to follow the orders of the Emperor and punish its citizens.

 Trial and death

 Soranus was accused by Ostorius Sabinus, an equestrian, of being friends with Rubellius Plautus (another object of Nero's hatred), and for inciting the citizens of Asia to revolt.
 One of the chief witnesses against him was Egnatius Celer of Berytus, his client and former tutor.
 Soranus' daughter, Servilia, was also accused of having hired a sorcerer (magi), and was tried together with her father.
 Servilia confessed that she had consulted an astrologer, but only to pray in honor of her father and the emperor; Soranus asked that his daughter be spared because she was not involved in the conspiracy or aware of the misdeeds of her husband, Gaius Annius Pollio.
 In the end, Soranus was condemned to death (in 65 or 66), and committed suicide.

 Family

 Soranus is known to have one daughter, Marcia Servilia Sorana, better known as "Servilia".

+In modern day

+Juan Pablo Barea - a teacher in the Dutch school and one of the strongest Jiu Jitsu fighters in Netherlands.